Learn All About Spanish Vowels with the Complete Guide to A Through Y

 In this post, you will learn all about the Spanish vowels and their pronunciations.

 In addition, I have included a list of all the possible diphthongs, some triphthongs and all hiatuses in Spanish, as well as lots of examples for you to see them in action.
-(If you do not know what any of those things are, just read on!)

 The Basics of Spanish Vowels